-projects, though some congestion is still forecasted.
-Travel time in Orange County shows an increase in 2035 due to the growth in traffic and alleviation of bottlenecks upstream.
+Existing (2016) and 2030 and show an increase in 2035 (approximately 5 minutes over existing) due to the growth in traffic and alleviation of bottlenecks upstream.
 A project to address the operational aspects for the WB SR-91 to SB SR-55 movement is included (see Concept A-4) in addition to exploring multi-modal opportunities by OCTA on, or adjacent to, the SR-91 corridor that could provide additional congestion relief.